 The Project will generate approximately 20 temporary job opportunities that will potentially be filled by residents in the town and throughout Erie County and the Western New York region.
-These jobs will be related to the construction of the facility and will cease once the

-Project is fully built and operational, aside from an occasional inspector.
+These jobs will be related to the construction of the facility and will cease once the Project is fully built and operational.